JabRef/jabref/docs/sweng/SpecificationBook.md

 * Agents: *Jabref user*
 * Preconditions: *A plain text reference is available*
 * Common process:
-    * Pressing "Add entry from plain text" button on the GUI (Jabref context menu)
+    * Pressing "New entry from plain text" button on the GUI (Jabref context menu) or the toolbar button
     * Insert the plain text reference
-    * Press the "parse" button on the GUI (pop-up window)
+    * Press the "Add to new library" button or "Add to current library button" on the GUI (dialog window)
     * Check if the parser results are correct
     * (Change bibtex entry if needed)
-    * Accept or decline bibtex entry
 * Postcondition success: *The entry (with the correct attributes) has been successfully added to the library*
 * Postcondition failure: *No entry has been added to the library.
 User can restart the process if needed*